 Market organization

-Competition laws aimed at preventing monopolistic structures and conduct exist but are inconsistently and ineffectively enforced.
+Competition laws aimed at preventing monopolistic behavior and structures exist, but enforcement is inconsistent and ineffective.
 The Jamaica Fair Trading Commission (FTC) serves as the independent competition authority responsible for implementing the Jamaica Fair Competition Act (FCA).
-Implemented in 1993, this measure was designed to ensure that anti-competitive behavior does not undermine market activity in Jamaica.
-However, there is currently no regulatory framework for merger control to prevent the emergence of monopolistic structures and conduct.
-Nevertheless, it is generally agreed that the FCA provides the power to address mergers and establishes a regime for a class of transactions that includes mergers.
+The FCA was designed to ensure that anti-competitive behavior does not undermine market activity in Jamaica.
+There is currently no regulatory framework for merger control to prevent the emergence of monopolistic business structures.
+Nevertheless, it is generally agreed that the FCA provides the authority to address mergers and establishes a regime for a class of transactions that includes them.
+Liberalization and mergers in the telecommunications sector have resulted in a duopoly, and the FTC seeks to ensure that competition is not stifled.
+Following the full liberalization of the sector in 2003, new entrants competed with the monopoly Cable & Wireless Jamaica (now FLOW).
+Since 2012, Digicel has become the dominant competitor, having acquired Claro in 2011.
+The FTC unsuccessfully challenged the Digicel-Claro merger, arguing it was harmful to competition.

 Competition policy